birdandhike.com logo

 Bluff Trail approaching amphitheater (view N)

-Bluff Trail departing amphitheater (view NW)
+Bluff Trail at amphitheater trail turnoff (view N)

-The trail finally turns abruptly up the hillside and runs up a ridge to the summit (Wpt.
-02).
+First Summit is a nice place to relax and enjoy the scenery.
 Views from this low summit are surprisingly grand.
 To the south are the River Mountains.
 To the west is urban Lake Las Vegas, Lava Butte, and Frenchman Mountain.
 To the north is Las Vegas Wash and the mountains beyond.
-To the east are the Muddy Mountains, Lake Mead, and mountains off into Arizona.
+To the east are the Muddy Mountains, a sliver of blue water in Lake Mead, Fortification Hill (likely source of the dacite), and mountains off into Arizona.

-Departing the amphitheater (view NW)
+Bluff Trail departing the amphitheater (view NW)

 Trail approaching Las Vegas Wash (view NW)